radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 - Lend an amount of stable coins into the protocol to earn interest and get the Account badge.
 - Withdraw part of (or all) the return amount from the Account badge.
-- Take the compensate amount from the DAO running this protocol in the worse case of cooperated loan default.
+- Take the compensation from the DAO running this protocol in the worse case of cooperated loan default.

 3. **Borrowers**: Permissioned wallet address (require ID SBT and Credit SBT) can make an automated collateral-free loan through this blueprint to maximize capital efficiency.